-On the last day of February, we want to take you beyond the stars of Black History Month–Harriet Tubman, Martin Luther King, Jr., and Frederick Douglas–to tell you about an extraordinary individual from Canton, Ohio who never set out to change history but did just that.
+On the first day of February, we want to take you beyond the stars of Black History Month–Harriet Tubman, Martin Luther King, Jr., and Frederick Douglas–to tell you about an extraordinary individual from Canton, Ohio who never set out to change history – but ended up doing just that.

-Born 100 years ago, Bill Powell faced a lot of prejudice in America and saw a lot of “Whites Only” signs.
+Born 100 years ago, Bill Powell faced a lot of prejudice in America and saw a lot of signs reading “Whites Only”.
 But when his country needed him during World War II, he enlisted to serve.

 So with quiet determination, and a dream to break barriers, Powell decided to build his own golf course.